alumina-lang/alumina/README.md

 Full list of missing features, open questions, bugs and ideas for the future in [MISSING.md](./MISSING.md)

-After the compiler is somewhat functional, Alumina will be written as a self-hosted compiler with a LLVM backend (as this has always been my dream).
+After the compiler is reliable enough, Alumina will be written as a self-hosted compiler with a LLVM backend (as this has always been my dream).